+Food Insecurity

-Food insecurity in Waldo County affects nearly 1 in 7 residents, with the cost of food and proximity to food stores in the region both causing challenges for individuals and households.
-When asked about the biggest problem facing Waldo County's youth, one survey respondent wrote, "Definitely food insecurities.
-Lots of my friends and family struggle to keep food/ in their homes..."
+In 2017, food insecurity in Waldo County affected nearly 1 in 7 residents, with the cost of food and proximity to food stores in the region both causing challenges for individuals and households.
+In 2018, that rate changed to 1 in 8.

-According to Feeding America's Map the Meal Gap project, in 2017 there were 5,120 people in Waldo County experiencing food insecurity (13% of the population).
-At an average meal cost of \$3.93, the estimated annual food budget shortage is \$3.4 million.
+According to Feeding America's Map the Meal Gap project, in 2018 13% of Waldo county were experiencing food insecurity and 20% of the children in Waldo County were had food insecurity.
+At an average meal cost of \$4.06, the estimated annual food budget shortage is \$3.5 million.
 Among the food-insecure population, 66% were below 185% of the poverty line, and thus eligible for SNAP, the federal nutrition safety net.
 The table below shows the portion of the county's population receiving SNAP benefits, which has fallen since significantly 2011.